astrophena/tools/README.md

 - dupfind finds duplicate files in a directory.
 - goupdate checks the Go version specified in the go.mod file of a Go project, updates it to the latest Go version if it is outdated, and creates a GitHub pull request with the updated go.mod file.
 - renamer renames files sequentially.
+- starlet implements a Telegram bot written in [Starlark] language.
 - tgfeed fetches RSS feeds and sends new articles via Telegram.
+-

 Install them: